andycotton/openmrs-config-zl/README.md

 openmrs-config-zl
 ==============================

+### Prequistes

+Some utility scripts, "install.sh" and "watch.sh", have been written to ease having to manually run mvn install and watch commands on both this project and the "openmrs-config-pihemr" project.

+However, these scripts depend on finding your "openmrs-config-pihemr" relative to this project, so they should both be checked out into the same directory, and the "openmrs-config-pihemr" directory should be named "openmrs-config-pihemr" or "config-pihemr".

+Example directory structure:

+openmrs-config-pihemr
+openmrs-config-zl

+or

+config-pihemr
+config-zl

-### Steps to deploy new changes to your local developmnet server
+### Steps to deploy new changes to your local development server

-If you've made changes to the openmrs-config-pihemr project, first run `mvn clean install` on that project to build the new config-pihemr artifact and install it to your local repo.

-Then on this project run `mvn clean compile -DserverId=[serverId]` where [serverId] is the name of the SDK server you are deploying to.
-This will build the config-zl project (pulling in any changes to config-pihemr), and then deploy the changes to the server specified by [serverId].
+Run "./install.sh [serverId]" where [serverId] is the name of the SDK server you are deploying to.
+This will first build the config-pihemr project, then build the config-zl project, (pulling in any changes to config-pihemr), and finally deploying the changes to the server specified by [serverId].

 #### To enable watching, you run the following:

-* in the parent project (openmrs-config-pihemr) directory:
-`mvn clean openmrs-packager:watch`
-* in the current openmr-config-zl directory:
-`mvn clean openmrs-packager:watch -Dgoal=compile -DserverId=SERVER_ID -DdelaySeconds=3`
+"./watch.sh [serverId]" where [serverId] is the name of the SDK server you are deploying too.
+This will watch *both* the config-pihemr and config-zl projects for changes and redeploy when there are changes.
+It runs indefinitely, so you will need to cancel it with a "Ctrl-C".

 ### General usage